1Hive/grants/1hive-nest-grant.md

 > _List of items that **must** be delivered in order for this problem to be solved_

-We are creating this for 1Hive, the Aragon community, and the open source community as a whole.
+We are creating the PROJECT_NAME_TBD for 1Hive, the Aragon community, and the open source community as a whole.
 Concretely this looks like:

 Aragon Apps
 - Redemptions